MasonChenCS/GatorSecurityFall2024/README.md

 ## Section 8: Deploying the App (Hosting):

 ### Starting the Application
-1. Login to GatorSec EC2 server with provided details
+1. SSH into GatorSec EC2 server with provided details
 2. Switch to root user: `sudo -i`
 3. Navigate to the application root: `cd ../home/ubuntu/GatorSecurityFall2024`
 4. Start the application: `./deploy.sh`